 Having people of very different cultures in your teams does usually not make software development easier.
 And if these people also sit in different places scattered around the world, things just might get a little more complicated.

 Of course there are also the more technical aspects of development methodologies like bug tracking systems and project management tools, which change over time as new methodologies appear, as new hypes arise.

 But let’s get back to some less menacing technical aspects: the operating system.

 Know thy operating systems

 Operating system you say?
 Java is a platform-independent language, who cares about operating systems?
-Well, there are some (very rare) cases when you should.
+Well, there are some (very rare) cases when you should, as Pavel Zemtsov shows in his blog post from the 23th July 2017.
 While Java is a platform-independent language, it still relies on the operating system for running the byte code.
 So, should your application run on different OSs, you’d better test that, because there will be cases where you’ll have differences in behavior due to the OS.

 But even if your apps run on a single OS, if you’re a Windows guy, you might need to setup your build system on a Linux machine.
 But at least the probability is low that there will be some utterly new operating system coming up in the next 20 years.
 So, if you halfway know your operating systems today, it will most probably be only evolutionary learning from there, something which is so very different with hypes.

 I don’t really like saying this, but you should really, really know the current hypes.
 You should at least have heard of them.
 You don’t have to understand them, most other people also don’t, but if some executive asks you whether some currently hyped technology wouldn’t magically solve all the company’s problems, you should be knowledgeable enough of it to be convincing when trying to temper his enthusiasm.
 Of course, developers also fall from time to time for hypes, their enthusiasm should be also tempered.